ztingle/DragTopLayout/README.md

 Usage
 ---
-Add the dependency to your build.gradle:
+Add the dependency to your build.gradle.

 ```
     dependencies {
 	    compile 'com.github.chenupt.android:dragtoplayout:1.0.0@aar'
 	}
 ```
-Add the DragTopLayout in your layout file.
+Add the DragTopLayout in your layout.

 ```xml
 		<github.chenupt.dragtoplayout.DragTopLayout